 Health & Safety

-To ensure that children’s well-being is taken care of, it is implied that a safe and hygienic environment is maintained at all times in our Centre.
+To ensure that children’s well-being is taken care of, it is important that a safe and hygienic environment is maintained at all times in our Centre.

-Staff is always concerned with your child’s welfare, so if you are aware of any intended absence please inform the Centre Manager and staff.
+Staff are always concerned with your child’s well-being, so if you are aware of any intended absence please inform the Centre Manager and staff.

 Every effort is made to ensure your child’s safety and wellbeing.
 A wide range of policies and procedures are available to view and parents are encouraged to ask the Centre Manager to look into it.